FAMILIES AND PARENTS

 Q: Does it cost more to enroll my child in a Keystone STARS program?

-A: Providers enroll voluntarily in the Keystone STARS program and there are no charges for the provider to enroll.
+A: There are no charges for the provider to enroll in the Keystone STARS program.
 Costs to parents are set only by the provider themselves.
 Keystone STARS provides many child care providers with targeted financial assistance to help them continue to improve quality so they do not have to pass the cost on to families.

 Q: What will my child get out of being enrolled in a Keystone STARS program?